kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 julia> x[1] = 2.0;
 ```

 then that is not an assignment anymore.
-That is mutating the first index of the object tagged by the `x` label.
+That is mutating the first index of the object bound by the `x` label.

 Mutation can also occur when the `obj.field` syntax is in the LHS.